#BlackLivesMatter. #MeToo. Call-out culture. Cultural appropriation. Wokeness. [Fill in the blank].

 - Some of these readings are highly theoretical and are taken from the academy.
 What role does lived experience play in these conversations?
 Or remain absent?

 The final project for this class will be a visual, performed, or written piece that showcases learning in one of the course objectives.
 Students are encouraged to take liberties with the format and presentation of their final projects and create something that can continue being shared outside of the classroom.
 We will schedule an extra day to meet during Week 7 to workshop project ideas.

-- All students are expected to come to class fully rested and having read/watched/listened to all of the assigned content.
+- All students are expected to come to class having read/watched/listened to all of the assigned content.
 Some of the readings are of a more academic nature, and while I do not expect all students to be able to understand new theoretical content, I expect students to bring in a list of their questions for clarification.

 - All students are expected to bring all of their political leanings and political projects to this space.
 However, I ask that students stay open to dissenting or unpopular ideas for the sake of discussion, instead of foreclosing certain topics or ideas by judging them as not worthy of attention.
 I expect students to be be brave and listen to ideas they might not necessarily agree with, for the sake of sitting with another viewpoint.